PFA Paddleball Hall of Fame Players

 By John Bruschi

-John Bruschi was inducted into the PFA Paddleball Hall of Fame on February 25, 2018
+John Bruschi was the 2nd player to be inducted into the PFA Paddleball Hall of Fame on February 25, 2018

 The consummate professional and the ultimate team player.
 Those are the words that come to mind when describing John Bruschi.
 In the 1960s and 1970s, I had the pleasure and great fortune of having John as my doubles partner, and I could not have asked for a better partner on the court.
 The success we were fortunate enough to enjoy was due to how well we worked together, and that success would never have been possible without John.
 Our partnership continued into the 1980s, as we and Marv Rosenberg and Howie Solomon put on exhibitions throughout the tri-state area and beyond, spreading our love of the game.